 Bulletproof Coffee French Kick

-This is one of Amazon’s best-sellers and lends itself very well to the French press brewing method.
+This Amazon’s bestseller lends itself very well to the French press brewing method, and you’ll love every sip of a brew made with these organically-grown beans.

 Koffee Kult Dark Roast Coffee Beans